How to Photograph Glow Worms in the Abbey Caves

 When the only light in the caves from the glow worms, a long exposure time is necessary.
-That precludes any of the trips through caves in Waitomo or Te Anau that involve boat rides.
+That precludes any of the boat rides through caves in Waitomo or Te Anau, or walks in the bush near the glaciers.
 Besides, the tour operators will not let you take photographs.
 It makes sense, but more on that later.

 The Abbey Caves have been left undeveloped, so there are neither operators nor boats at the Abbey Caves to tell you to put your camera away.
 Unfortunately, there is no public transport or tour service there either.
 One could try hitching a ride from the junction of Waiatawa Road and Whareora Road though.